Jcbnunez/biol4585j-yey2sn/Class_Materials/5.SNP_calling/README.md

 ```
 In both of these files the first column is always the genomic position and the second column is always is either the coverage or the quality score, respectively.

 ### For the graph, I want to see, two line graphs, one showing on the y-axis the coverage, and the other one the quality.
 In both cases, the x-axis should be genomic position.
+The line in the coverage graph should be red and the one in the quality graph should be blue.
+The coverage graph should have a dotted [linetype](http://sape.inf.usi.ch/quick-reference/ggplot2/linetype) and have a size of 2.
+The quality one, should be dashed and also have a size of 2.
+Lastly, the coverage graph should have a "classic" [theme](https://ggplot2.tidyverse.org/reference/ggtheme.html), and the quality one should have a "minimal" theme.
+You can add titles to each of your graph using the  +  ggtitle("title", subtitle ="subtitle") option.